OpenTechSchool/www.opentechschool.org/handbooks/sponsorship-and-support.md

 ---
 layout: simple
 title: Sponsorship guidelines
+published: true
 ---

-So, you like what we do at OpenTechSchool, the [values](/about.html#core_values) we focus on and you want to support us.
-That is great, as you of now we are an official legal entity and you can just give us a donation via paypal using the following button:
+So, you like what we do at OpenTechSchool, the [values](/about.html#core_values) we focus on and **you want to support us**.
+That is great, as you of now we are an official legal entity, you can just give us a donation via paypal using the following button:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 	<input type="hidden" name="cmd" value="_s-xclick">